152334H/pwntutorial/README.md

 # How do I run this myself?

 0. cd into the challenge you want to setup
-1. Every directory has a `compile.sh`.
-Run that first.
+1. Every C file starts with a comment that doubles as a compilation command.
+Run ./<chal_name>.c to compile a challenge.
 2. `docker-compose build`, `docker-compose up -d`.
 3. Connect to `localhost:<port_inside_docker-compose.yml>` and enjoy!